devd4n/quansible/README.md

 # quansible

 ## About
-quansible is a tool to create and maintain a ansible mgmt server. quansible-init is a tool for creating an ansible structure on an ansible host
+quansible is a tool for creating an ansible structure on an ansible host

 ## Supported OSes